 About the Wet Lab

-The Wet Lab is a platform for independent scientific research and science outreach.
+The Wet Lab is San Diego’s first community science platform for collaborative research and education.
+Our non-profit organization supports active community-funded research projects, educational outreach programs through free workshops and a bi-monthly lecture series showcasing well-known local scientists, environmental business leaders and academics, study groups, and the San Diego County’s first public Bio-lab in La Jolla’s Riford Library.
+The Wet Lab is also a platform for independent scientific research and science outreach.
 It provides researchers with a low-overhead research space, shared equipment, shared resources, access to a community of volunteers, and fundraising opportunities, that provides project leaders with the means to quickly test, iterate and grow their project.
 It also provides professional scientists with an outreach platform to educate and give back to the public via scientific lectures and educational workshops.

 We live in an exciting time where knowledge and scientific discovery is rapidly expanding.
 This explosion of information creates opportunities for even greater discovery as scientists, engineers and entrepreneurs rapidly progress towards solutions for global issues such as cures for disease, improved health and wellness, and ecological sustainability.